clvrmktg/aggregate/content/what-we-do/_index.md

   [[services.service]]
     name = 'Cement'
-    description = 'Our superior cement products are the foundation of countless construction projects across the Bahamas.
-Manufactured to the highest industry standards, our cement delivers exceptional strength and durability, ensuring the longevity and resilience of structures in diverse environments.'
+    description = 'Our cement is trusted across The Bahamas for concrete production, foundations, and structural builds.
+Manufactured to industry-leading standards, it delivers exceptional strength, bonding, and durability for long-lasting results in any environment.'
     [services.service.image]
       path = 'laying-foundation.jpg'
       alt = 'Hills of aggregate product'

   [[services.service]]
-    name = 'Horizontal Construction'
+    name = 'Road Paving'
-    description = 'From highways to driveways, our asphalt paving services are second to none.
-Using advanced techniques and premium materials, we create smooth, durable surfaces that withstand heavy traffic and adverse weather conditions.
-Our commitment to quality ensures the longevity and functionality of every paved surface we deliver.'
+    description = 'From highways and airport runways to local roads and parking lots, our expert road paving services deliver smooth, long-lasting surfaces built to withstand heavy traffic and Bahamian weather.
+Using premium asphalt and proven techniques, we help build stronger, safer infrastructure across The Bahamas.'
     [services.service.image]
       path = 'bullock-harbour-road-paving-019.jpg'
       alt = 'Concrete foundation poured by Abaco Aggregate'

   [[services.service]]
     name = 'Hurricane Debris Management'
-    description = 'Committed to environmental stewardship, we offer comprehensive waste management solutions tailored to the unique needs of construction projects in Abaco and beyond.
-From project inception to completion, we prioritize responsible disposal practices, minimizing environmental impact and maximizing sustainability.'
+    description = 'We manage hurricane and construction debris with safety and sustainability at the core.
+Whether clearing storm damage or job site waste, we ensure responsible disposal and regulatory compliance across Abaco and surrounding islands.'
     [services.service.image]
       path = 'hurricane-dorian-abaco-bahamas.jpg'
       alt = 'Hurricane Dorian debris in Abaco'